EMBL-EBI-TSI/cpa-network/README.md

 ## Required variables for OpenStack

-`network_name` An arbitrary name that will be assigned to your network, it has to be unique in your Google Cloud Project
+`network_name` An arbitrary name that will be assigned to your network, it has to be unique in your OpenStack tenancy

 ## Required variables for Google Cloud Platform